AliYmn/AliYmn/README.md

 - 📊 Optimizing **PostgreSQL**, **Redis**, and **ElasticSearch** usage
 - 🎯 Fan of clean, testable, and maintainable code

-> I care about writing meaningful software that makes a difference.
+> I care about writing meaningful software that makes a difference

 ---